 - 4. You will need to restart the computer after enabling Optane, and make sure the system is powered by the powered AC/DC adapter, and not by battery only. - 5.
-Click Yes to begin the process (this may take some time). - 6.
-After the process has been completed restart the computer. - 7.
-After restarting can access Device Manager (right-click the Start menu and select Device Manager). - 8.
-Click Disk drives to check that the drive should read Intel Optane .
+Click Yes to begin the process (this may take some time). - You can click the Intel Optane Memory tab in the IRST control panel and click Reboot to restart the computer, or simply after the process has been completed restart the computer.